jncraton/software-engineering-cpsc4430/readme.md

 Late Assignments
 ----------------

 Late assignments will lose 10% for each day they are late rounded up, so an assignment submitted even one second late may be deducted 10%.
-In certain circumstances, extremely late work may be submitted for up to half credit.

 Anderson University Educational Commitment
 ------------------------------------------